Frazl/dcu-opentimetable/ReadMe.md

 - Giving no command line arguments
     - This will then prompt you with questions like:
         - `What Room?: `
-        - Leave the time parameters blank and they will default to current time(beside end which is start +1 hour)
+        - Leave the time parameters blank and they will default to current time besides:
+            - end which is start +1 hour
+            - `.5` on the Semester.Week will chose the current semester and week 5

 Usage:
 Check LG25 is free on Monday of week 7 from 10-11
 Input:
-`python3 freerange.py L128,10,,7,1`
+`python3 freerange.py L128,10,,.7,1`
 Output:
 `['CA318[1] Advanced Algorithms and A.I.
 Search\nStarted @10:00\nEnds @12:00\n'`